willydlw/leetcode/easy/191/README.md

 Explanation: The input binary 11111111111111111111111111111101 has a total of thirty one '1' bits.
 ```

-## Follow Up:

-If this function is called many times, how would you optimize it?

 ## Solutions

-Four different solution algorithms are shown below.
+Four solutions are presented below.

 ### Method 1a - Test Every Bit